thindil/steamsky/bin/doc/MODDING.md

 ### Story data structure
 - Each story is between "story" tags.
-- Attribute `index`: index of story (it can be number or text) and must be unique.
+- Attribute `index`: Index of story (it can be a number or text) and must be unique.
 At this moment this value is used to manage current story in which player is involved.
-- Optional attribute `action`: what to do with this story.
+- Optional attribute `action`: What to do with this story.
 Possible values
   are: "add" (add this story, default option), "remove" (remove this story) or "update" (update selected story).
 - Attribute `start`: condition which must be met to start that story.
 Possible